 Archaeological or scientific values that demonstrate or are associated with: the potential to provide information through physical or scientific evidence an understanding about social historical, cultural, spiritual, technological or other values of past events, activities, structures or people.

-The former Workers' Dwelling and its setting has archaeological value because it has the potential to provide archaeological evidence relating to human activity on the site, possibly including that which occurred before 1900.
+66 Chancellor Street and its setting have archaeological significance because of the potential to provide archaeological evidence relating to human activity on the site, possibly including that which occurred before 1900.

 ASSESSMENT STATEMENT